Skip to main content

 Reporting

-Before Orders Orders
+Before Orders Harmonization Orders Harmonization

-You can use the CMRR related standard reports related.
+You can use the CMRR-related standard reports.

-The ‘Subscription changes’ standard report will be impacted because the amendment type will be "Composite" for any new subscriptions or subscription changes created by using Orders.
+The ‘Subscription changes’ standard report will be impacted because the amendment type will be "Composite" for any new subscriptions or subscription changes created using Orders.
 If you rely on this report, then for any subscriptions or amendments managed post Orders, Zuora recommends you use the "Order actions" standard report.

 New reports are available for Orders which helps you to get the impact on MRR and TCB for the price or quantity changes.
-You can use the "Net MRR" and “Order TCB” standard reports.
-You can get the reports on slicing order actions that happened on an account or subscription.
+The "Net MRR" and “Order TCB” standard reports can be used.
+You can get reports on slicing order actions that happened on an account or subscription.

+On the Exports page, the Orders Zip item is available.
 On the Exports page, the Orders Zip item has been removed from the Export Data drop-down list.

 Note that the Amendment type will be "Composite" for any new subscriptions or subscription changes created through Orders.
 This Composite amendment will not hold any details of the subscription changes.

 Also, for a subscription creation through the Subscribe and Amend UI or API, the Amendment type will be "Composite".
-If you want to skip generating an amendment of the Composite type for a subscription creation when using the Subscribe and Amend UI or API, configure the Skip amendment generation by subscribe setting to No in Billing Settings > Define Default Subscription and Order Settings on your tenant.
+[Action to consider] If you want to skip generating an amendment of the Composite type for a subscription creation when using the Subscribe and Amend UI or API, configure the Skip amendment generation by subscribe setting to No in Billing Settings > Define Default Subscription and Order Settings on your tenant.

 Data Sources and Data Query